SMSC and British Values

 Pupils are invited to share their views via their school council representatives and also in our annual pupil questionnaire; with the results of this and actions moving forward shared into assemblies and built into our School Development Plan.

 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
-Our school has ‘Golden Rules’, which are embedded across school every day.
-We hold an achievement assembly each Friday with parents and carers when we are able to with COVID) where we celebrate achievements across the curriculum and recognise pupils who have been following our golden rules such as respecting all pupils and trying our best with our work.
+Our school has ‘Golden Rules’, which are embedded across school for everybody, every day.
+We hold an achievement assembly each Friday (with parents and carers when we are able to with COVID) where we celebrate achievements across the curriculum and recognise pupils who have been following our golden rules such as respecting all pupils or trying their best with their work.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely such as through e-safety sessions and P.S.H.E. lessons.
+Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely such as through e-safety sessions, PSHE and assemblies.

-Respect is one of the core values of our school and is part of our Golden Rules.
-The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small, and this is reinforced through PSHCE lessons, assemblies and celebration of Golden Rules.
+Respect is one of the core values of our school and is part of our Golden Rules for everybody everyday.
+The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small, and this is reinforced through PSHE lessons, assemblies and celebration of Golden Rules.
 We hold anti-bullying week every year, which we begin with 'odd socks day' which celebrates that everybody is unique and equally valued.

 Tolerance of those with Different Faiths and Beliefs